ACCESSIBILITY

 Refreshments: Freshly made popcorn and alcoholic/non alcoholic drinks will be available.

-Refreshments: Alcoholic, non-alcoholic drinks and food will be available.
-We will also be serving freshly made popcorn.
+Refreshments: Alcoholic/non alcoholic drinks and food will be available, as well as our freshly made popcorn.

 Proudly the “antithesis of the multiplex”, for more than a decade we have been touring our Time Out featured mobile repertory cinema through Waltham Forest and beyond, showing over 600 films at 40 venues to 35,000 people in the process.